kkoomen/vim-doge/README.md

 on a function, press `<C-d>`(<kbd>Ctrl</kbd> + <kbd>d</kbd>), add brief
 descriptions and go on coding!

+> Any fool can write code that a computer can understand.
+Good programmers write
+> code that humans can understand. -- Martin Fowler, 1999

 ### Supported languages and doc standards

 - [x] Python ([Sphinx reST](http://daouzli.com/blog/docstring.html#restructuredtext))